Juneau, Alaska

 Mendenhall Glacier

-The tram ascends 549 metres from the cruise dock to the timber line on Mount Roberts.
-The view over the Gastineau Channel and Douglas Island from the top is good; the restaurant is adequate.
-A network of trails fans out from the top station through alpine meadows and, for the energetic, all the way to the summit at 1,074 metres (3–4 hours return from the tram top station).
-This is the right approach if you want the views and don’t have time for a full day hike.
+The tram ascends 549 metres from near the cruise dock to the timber line on Mount Roberts.
+The view over the Gastineau Channel and Douglas Island is good; the restaurant at the top is adequate.
+A trail network from the top station fans through alpine meadows and continues to the summit at 1,074 metres, a 3 to 4 hour return from the top station for fit hikers.
+The tramway is, let’s be honest, most popular with cruise passengers who want the view with minimal exertion – which is perfectly defensible.

 Whale Watching